XRP Ledger Accounts

 - Transactions that modified the account's XRP balance, including incoming Payment transactions and other types of transactions such as PaymentChannelClaim and EscrowFinish.

 The conceptual transaction history of an account also includes transactions that modified the account's owned objects and non-XRP balances.
-These objects are separate ledger nodes, each with their own thread of transactions that affected them.
-If you have an account's full ledger history, you can follow it forward to find the ledger node objects created or modified by it.
+These objects are separate ledger objects, each with their own thread of transactions that affected them.
+If you have an account's full ledger history, you can follow it forward to find the ledger objects created or modified by it.
 A "complete" transaction history includes the history of objects owned by a transaction, such as:

 RippleStateobjects (Trust Lines) connected to the account.